Learn-ovate/Strong_password_generator-To_do_list/README.md

 # Strong_password_generator-To_do_list

-We have created password generator with c++(Still in progress) and
+our project
-Working on To do list with c++ and qt
+1 : To do list in c++ with GUI programming.
+2 : A strong password generator program.

 our team member are..
       Dishita(Head) : 2nd year computer